Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 September 2024 11.28.44 UTC
+- WIB: Kamis, 19 September 2024 12.26.04 UTC
-- WITA: Kamis, 19 September 2024 12.28.44 UTC
+- WITA: Kamis, 19 September 2024 13.26.04 UTC
-- WIT: Kamis, 19 September 2024 13.28.44 UTC
+- WIT: Kamis, 19 September 2024 14.26.04 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational